COVID-19 and Pregnancy - An Update for our Patients

 The birth of your baby is an exciting moment in your life.
 At the Grand Strand Health's Maternity Center, we will do everything possible to make your miracle all it should be.
 Once you return home, our staff is always available to answer any questions regarding your baby's care.
 Please call the nursery at (843) 692-1188 or the nurse's station at the Maternity Center at (843) 692-1840.

-Level II Nursery and Neonatology Service
+Level II Neonatal Special Care Beds and Neonatology Service

-About Your Birth
+About Your Labor and Delivery

 Where will I give birth?
 The six birthing rooms in the Maternity Center are designed to make your labor and delivery as safe and comfortable as possible.
 Each room has a birthing bed, fetal monitor and all the equipment necessary to accommodate you and the baby during delivery.
 The rooms also have a television, phone and a sleeper chair for a guest.